Get your house in order: HC rebukes Delhi govt over blackmarketing of oxygen cylinders and medicines | Law-Order

 The court said the Delhi government's entire system has failed as black marketing of oxygen cylinders and crucial medicines for treating COVID-19 patients is going on.

-The Delhi government has left re-fillers ''to have a free run'' even as hospitals ''are crying hoarse for oxygen''.
+The Delhi government has left re-fillers ''to have a free run'' even as hospitals ''are crying hoarse for oxygen'', it said.

 It also directed the government to file a report on the number of deaths of COVID-19 patients in hospitals and nursing homes due to the shortage of oxygen, saying their families need to be compensated as this was the responsibility of the state.